 But what about the insurance plans provided by the home-share platforms?
 Won’t that cover Airbnb hosts?

 Fitzgibbon’s answer: not so fast.
-Those plans are not actually “insurance.
+Those plans are not actually “insurance."

 Apparently, platform-provided coverage may not be as robust as it sounds (and, let’s be honest, “$1 million in protection” does sound pretty robust).
 Take the example of the woman in San Antonio: one of her primary complaints in the news pieces we saw was that it was difficult to work with Airbnb.

-Until, that is, the story got momentum in the media.
+Until that is, the story got momentum in the media.
 Since the reports aired, it seems the platform has resolved her complaints.

 When Fitzgibbon asked us what we meant by that, we said, essentially, saving up a big pot of money to use in case something went wrong.
-But he pointed out that true self-insurance would involve some kind of risk financing to fund future losses, which sounds complex and is complex.
+However, he pointed out that true self-insurance would involve some kind of risk financing to fund future losses, which sounds complex and is complex.

 Setting aside a cash pile is one thing, but it’s not scientific and it’s also not practical for most people – if you’re renting on Airbnb, you’re probably doing that to increase the pile of cash you already have or create a pile of cash in the first place.